-the generated descriptions given their corresponding tables.
+Limitation: The above metrics mostly measure the surface similarity of generated descriptions to gold ones, and they cannot evaluate the factual correctness of the generated descriptions given their corresponding tables.
 For instance, consider the sample descriptions in Table 5, where D_1 accurately describe the results while D_2 includes completely incorrect conclusions from the table.
-The BLEU, METEOR, BertScore, MoverScore, and BLEURT scores for D_1 are 11.65, 0.35, 0.86, 0.27, and -0.57, respectively.
+The BLEU, METEOR, BertScore, MoverScore, and BLEURT scores for D_1 compared to the gold description (marked in Figure 1) are 11.65, 0.35, 0.86, 0.27, and -0.57, respectively.
 These scores for D_2 are 12.18, 0.30, 0.87, 0.30, and -0.54, respectively.
-As we see, results for both systems based on all these evaluation metrics are in the same range, and in cases higher for the incorrect description.
-As a result, we also perform human evaluation apart from reporting these standard metrics.
+As we see, results for both descriptions based on all these evaluation metrics are in the same range, and in some cases higher for the incorrect description.